Living On Campus

 • Housing Deposits are held for 2 years after the resident's last semester of living on campus.
 Unless the Dean of Students Office is notified otherwise, the housing deposit will be automatically forfeited.

-• Residents who check out past the deadline will be charged a daily fee
+• Residents who check out past the deadline will be charged a daily fee of $30 per day.

 Parking

-The housing parking lots are conveniently located near the seven residence halls.
+The housing parking lots are conveniently located near the six residence halls.
 Certain rules and regulations exist which concern the residence hall parking area.
 Pay close attention that the black top area located between the three apartment buildings and Rocky Mtn.
 Hall are not parking areas.
 Only handicapped and emergency vehicles are allowed to park there.
 These have been designated by the city as fire lanes.
 Vehicles parked in non-parking areas and handicapped parking may be ticketed by the city and in some cases towed.
 Towing fees can be costly and causes inconvenience.
 Multiple violations could also result in disciplinary action leading up to housing contract cancellation.
 Please park in the housing lot or the west parking lot.
 Only personal vehicles belonging to occupants of the residence halls are allowed to be parked on campus for extended periods of time.
 All parked vehicles must be properly registered and in operable condition.
 The parking of boats, RVs, trailers and other large vehicles may only be approved by the Coordinator of Housing on a case-by-case basis.

 *At no charge, you must obtain a campus parking sticker from the Dean of Students Office at time of check in.
 Please be sure to have your license plate number with you when obtaining your campus parking sticker.